 A new year, a new Pantone colour of the year.
 Yay!
 The colour of the year is always on-trend, and you can count on seeing it everywhere as the year rolls on: in every creative industry and all around the world.
 Helsinki homewares?
 Check!
 Milan fashion?
 Check!
-Sydney wedding invitations?
+Wedding invitations?
 You bet!
 For 2017, the colour is Pantone 15-0343, Greenery, a vibrant green that is typical of brand new leaves and healthy grass.

 Pantone describes Greenery as ‘symbolic of new beginnings’, ‘‘illustrative of flourishing foliage and the lushness of the great outdoors’, reminding people to ‘take a deep breath, oxygenate and reinvigorate’.